DropletInk/Project-Documentation-Tools/MKDOCS/Documentation-tutorial/README.md

 # MkDocs Documentation Tutorial

-This is a simple walkthrough for setting up a MkDocs documentation site.
+This is a set up a MkDocs documentation site.
 It also covers how to add Python docs, TypeScript API docs, and OpenAPI documentation into the same project.

 ## 1. Set Up MkDocs

-Start by creating or opening your Python project.
+Start by creating a Python project.
 If you are using `uv`, install MkDocs and the Material theme:

 ```bash
 uv add mkdocs mkdocs-material